 This 2660 acre forest offers visitors a natural diversity of flora and fauna accented with historically significant contributions of the Civilian Conservation Corps (CCC).
 Trail users can enjoy numerous recreational opportunities.
 The park is a mix of upland forest and wet habitats (swamp, stream, pond, and seasonal wetlands).

 West Hill Dam and Park is a 557-acre park operated by the Army Corps of Engineers.
-Park facilities include five miles of trails for hiking, biking and horseback riding and a swimming area at Harrington Pool, formed by the West River.
+Park facilities include five miles of trails for hiking, biking, and horseback riding.

 Come experience Black Hut’s hiking trails, wildlife viewing, bird watching trails, and hunting within its 1,548 acres of wonderful forest, wetlands, and agricultural land.
 Make sure to wear blaze orange during hunting season between October through the end of February.

-Buck Hill is 1,777 acres, primarily forest land with some wetland area and agricultural land.
-The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland dependent birds.
-Make sure to wear orange from October through the end of February (because that’s hunting season).
+Buck Hill features 1,777 acres of primarily forest land with some wetland area and agricultural land.
+The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland-dependent birds.
+Make sure to wear blaze orange during hunting season between October through the end of February.

 Named for its mile-long face of veined granite quartz, Diamond Hill provides a number of recreation opportunities.
 The view from the top of Diamond Hill, formerly a small ski slope, is spectacular.
 The park has athletic fields, a pond, and picnic area, as well as a number of hiking trails to explore.